-- component within a course, as well as the marking of that assessment by at least - one examiner, appointed for that purpose by the Board of Examiners. - r. circumstances beyond control: as listed in student charter, p 40: - Illness and/or pregnancy - Physical, sensory or other disabilities - Exceptional family circumstances - An insufficiently 'studyable' degree programme - 2.
+q. interim examination: an assessment of the knowledge, insight and skills of a student in relation to a component within a course, as well as the marking of that assessment by at least one examiner, appointed for that purpose by the Board of Examiners.

+r. circumstances beyond control: as listed in student charter, p 40:

+- Illness and/or pregnancy

+- Physical, sensory or other disabilities - Exceptional family circumstances - An insufficiently 'studyable' degree programme - 2.
 The other concepts in these regulations are used in the sense in which they appear in the Act. - 3.
-In these regulations, the term 'examination' also refers to 'interim examinations', when the examination is divided in different components to which credits are attached, with the exception of Article 19, Section 1, first two complete sentences and Article 22 paragraph 1. - 4.
+In these regulations, the term 'examination' also refers to 'partial examinations', when the examination is divided in different components to which credits are attached, with the exception of Article 19, Section 1, first two complete sentences and Article 22 paragraph 1. - 4.
 A written or oral examination can also be administered digitally (on a computer on campus) and/or online (on a computer off campus).
 Where these Regulations refer to examinations, this also refers to digital and/or online examinations, unless stated otherwise in these regulations.